Michael-McD/RaspberryFlasher_CSharp/README.md

 # RaspberryFlasher_CSharp
-Example of a C# Raspberry Pi GPIO configuration.
+Example of a C# Raspberry Pi GPIO configuration running on Dotnet 3.1.

-The progame Visual Studio Codes `tasks` and `launch` configurations.
+The progame makes use of Visual Studio Codes `tasks` and `launch` configurations to run the code in remote debug mode.
+I.e. you can debug the code running on the Pi from your local development PC.

 ## .vscode/task.json
 There are 3 tasks